 This post was rough-drafted before Covid, with its drive-thru food pantries, empty grocery shelves, and threats of food shortages.
 There’s a mountain of evidence that what you eat can be agents of depression, anxiety, and other mood disorders—but with pandemics and natural disasters abounding, eating healthy seems secondary to staying fed.
 Does that throw the importance of the discussion out the window?
 Or do I just go with it like we’ll be “back to normal” any day now?

-Feeding America does extensive studies on food insecurity: “Households that . . . lack access to enough food for an active, healthy life for all household members.”
+Feeding America is a nonprofit group that does extensive studies on food insecurity, defined as “households that lack access to enough food for an active, healthy life for all household members.”
 Their models show food insecurity will burgeon on local levels.
 Pre-pandemic stats were already at 37 million persons, including 11 million children.

 Don’t believe everything you think.